BSidesSF/bsidessf.github.io/volunteer.md

 We understand that our volunteers want to hear some of the talks as well, and we will work with you to ensure you are able to do so.

-The sign up form for 2018 is not yet available but you can still reach us at volunteer [at] bsidessf.org if you have questions in the meantime.
+The sign up form for 2018 is not yet available, but you can still reach us at volunteer [at] bsidessf.org if you have questions in the meantime.

 Also, join us on Slack for live action updates: